 Riquelme, L.F., Tahhan, H.J. & Teitcher, J.E.
 (2015, March).
 Changes in Temporal Measures For Pill Swallowing in Adults with Oropharyngeal Dysphagia.
 Poster presented at the Dysphagia Research Society 23rd Annual Meeting, Chicago, IL.

-Further reading (references not covered in this blog):
+Further reading on pill dysphagia and more (references not covered in this blog):

 Manrique, YJ, Lee, DJ, Islam, F, Nissen, LM, Cichero, JA, Stokes, JR & Steadman, KJ.
 (2014).
 Crushed tablets: Does the administration of food vehicles and thickened fluids to aid medication swallowing alter drug release?
 Journal Pharm Pharm Sci, 17 (2), 207-219.